robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 **What can the stakeholders understand and take into consideration?**

-From the sample extracted we conclude that just 33% of the levels are considered of high difficulty, which it’s acceptable since each episode counts with 15 levels, so by now the level designer should not worry about leveling the difficulty
+From the sample extracted we conclude that just 33% of the levels are considered of high difficulty, which it’s acceptable since each episode counts with 15 levels, so by now the level designer should not worry about leveling the difficulty.

 **What could the stakeholders do to take action ?**

-As a suggestion, in the case that the Publisher decides to invest more in in-game mechanics, a solution for a long-time and reactive engagement could be the use of Machine Learning to generate a [DGDB](https://en.wikipedia.org/wiki/Dynamic_game_difficulty_balancing) as some competitors have adapted in IPs like EA Sports FIFA, Madden NFL or the “AI Director” of Left 4 Dead
+As a suggestion, in the case that the Publisher decides to invest more in in-game mechanics, a solution for a long-time and reactive engagement could be the use of Machine Learning to generate a [DGDB](https://en.wikipedia.org/wiki/Dynamic_game_difficulty_balancing) as some competitors have adapted in IPs like EA Sports FIFA, Madden NFL or the “AI Director” of Left 4 Dead.

 **What can stakeholders keep working on?**

 The way their level difficulty design work today is precise since our first hypothesis was that the game wasn’t too linear to unengaged the player and churn as consequence.
-Because as we saw, the game has drastic variations in the levels 5-6 and 8-10, which can help to avoid frustrations in players
+Because as we saw, the game has drastic variations in the levels 5-6 and 8-10, which can help to avoid frustrations in players.

 ---